NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-05-12.md

 ---

 Thanks for reading!
-If you enjoyed this, feel free to share it with someone who you think it'd bring value to - or [buy me a coffee](https://buymeacoffee.com/niklasnotes) to support more data-driven game breakdowns like this one.
+If you enjoyed this, feel free to share it with someone who you think it'd bring value to - or [support me on Patreon](https://niklasnotes.com/dashboard/support) to help make this site sustainable and unlock exclusive features!